torransemple/collision_severity_analysis/README.md

 The authors would like to acknowledge the UK Gov. DfT for their provision of publicly accessible road safety data.

 ## Contact
 Feel free to get in touch with questions or feedback.
-Email: torran.semple@nottingham.ac.uk
-Alt email: torranas@gmail.com
+Email: torran.semple@nottingham.ac.uk; alt email: torranas@gmail.com